Hotspot Images from Magnetic Reconnection Processes in the plunging Region of a Kerr Black Hole: Hotspot Model and Imaging Technique

-where $\vec{x}(i, j)$ represents the spatial coordinates of the $(i, j)$-th pixel.
-The total flux in a given snapshot, denoted as $\sum_{i,j}F(i,j)$, is interpreted as the flux associated with $\vec{x}_{c}(t)$.
-By employing our model and the computational framework described above, we can ultimately track the temporal evolution of the brightness centroid position along with its corresponding flux.
+with $\vec{x}(i,j)$ the spatial coordinates of pixel $(i,j)$.
+The total flux in a snapshot, $\sum_{i,j}F(i,j)$, is the flux associated with $\vec{x}_c(t)$.
+This framework allows us to track the temporal evolution of the brightness centroid and its flux.